xor-function/fathomless/async-shell-handler/README.md

 Executes script hosted server side in /var/async-shell/ps-scripts by IEX requires the name of the script filename as a parameter.

 * obfuscate "name of text file / script"
-(shorcut method for use with text files)
 Uses a polyalphabetic obfuscation method on base64 strings writes obfuscated string to file and provides a de-obfuscation key.

-* de-obfuscate "(name of text file / script), (key)" (shorcut method for use with text files)
+* de-obfuscate "(name of text file / script), (key)"
 Performs the inverse of the obfuscation function requires the text file with the obfuscated base64 data and de-obfuscation key as parameters.

 * gen-key
-generates a random alphabetic string for use with the obfuscate-base64 function
+generates a random alphabetic string for use with the obfuscate-base64 function.

 * obfuscate-base64 "(action:hide or clear ), (key: obfuscation or de-ofuscation), (base64-string)"
 The function that contains the obfuscation engine, it works only with clear base64 data.

-* byte-encode ( binary-to-obfuscate, key ) Performs byte-encoding prior to converting to obfuscated base64 provide key de-obfuscation
+* byte-encode ( binary-to-obfuscate, key )
+Performs byte-encoding prior to converting to obfuscated base64 provide key de-obfuscation.

-* byte-decode ( file-containing-obfu-base64, key ) performs the reverse of byte-encode
+* byte-decode ( file-containing-obfu-base64, key )
-requires the de-obfuscation key.
+performs the reverse of byte-encode, requires the de-obfuscation key.

 * askfor-creds
-creates a dialog box prompting the user for credentials.
+Performs some social engineering inorder to aquire plain-text credentials.
+This is done by generating a authentication popup which seems to reconnect to a network share.

 * gen-enccmd "your command string"
 Generates a PowerShell formatted encoded command.
 Insure to quote your command string.